Non-Bank Lending Market Research

 Non-Bank Lending Survey Overview

-To better understand the non-bank lending market, Cerebro conducts a quarterly survey of non-bank lending activity for middle-market commercial and industrial (C&I) loans.
+To better understand the non-bank lending market, Cerebro conducted a quarterly survey of non-bank lending activity for middle-market commercial and industrial (C&I) loans.

 Complementing the Federal Reserve’s Senior Loan Officer Opinion Survey on Bank Lending Practices, Cerebro hopes to shed light on the $1 trillion non-bank lending industry.

 The survey is to get the perspectives of non-bank lenders, private credit lenders, and alternative lenders.
 Our most recent survey was conducted January 2022 and includes non-bank lending partners nationally.

 Lenders continued to ease lending standards, making it easier for businesses to get loans.

 16% of of commercial banks and 26% of non-bank lenders surveyed continue to ease underwriting standards.